 The redness bloomed into blood on his calves.

 Finally, Mom tossed the switch away.
 “God, you brat!
 Hyong-chol!” she said, embracing him and bursting into sobs.
 Eventually, she stopped, and tried to persuade him.
 He had to eat, she said, no matter who cooked the meals.

-Even in the second reading last week, my eyes smarted.
-Am not endorsing child abuse.
+Even in the second reading, my eyes smarted.
+I am not endorsing child abuse, of course.
 But my heart swelled with understanding of So-nyo’s pain and the desperate attempt of a mother to get her child to eat – though it meant that she let the Other Woman feed him.
-It is one of the most telling moments in human drama where, embracing insult to injury, a mother physically tries to force her son to an act that will reinforce his father’s galling unfaithfulness.
+It is one of the most telling moments in human drama where, embracing insult to injury, a mother physically tries to force her son to an act that would reinforce his father’s galling unfaithfulness.
 She swallows her dignity for the well-being of her child.